weinnovateDesign/deepsh.com/content/blog/a-deeper-thought-on-podcast.md

 abstract: "Podcasts are becoming a major source of original content - entertainment or educational.
 But is it just a white noise or adding real value."
 ---

 I love listening to podcasts.
-It makes a perfect background for many occasion.
-But I mostly listen to it while commuting to work.
+It makes a perfect background for many occasions.
+But I listen to it mostly while commuting to work.
 It tends to make my commute feel productive. ... but I am not so sure.

-There are definitely content creators who add value to our personal and professional life.
+Definitely, there are podcasters who add value to our personal and professional life.
 We learn new ideas and find new ways of thinking.
 But more importantly, we discover new people - new artists, entrepreneurs, thinkers and scientists.
 The content that allows us to discover a new set of ideas is the most valuable because it helps us broaden our own perspective and challenge our understanding.
 We get a chance to iterate on our own belief system and make it better.

 But a few months ago, I noticed that podcasts weren't really adding any value.
 Basically, I was listening to the same set of people talking about the same things, debating about the same old topics and so on.
 I wondered why I was even listening.